- 01 How to Partition Hard Drive in Windows

 Step 2: Select a neighbor partition to merge

-Select one partition next to the former selected partition and click "OK" to continue.
+Select one partition next to the former selected partition to merge.

 Step 3: Execute operation to merge partitions

-1. Click the "Execute Operation" button at the top and then click "Apply".
+1. Click the "Execute Task" button at the top and then click "Apply".

 2. The program will merge space and add files from the second partition to the first partition.

 Option 2.
 Combine Two Partitions as One in Disk Management

 Whether the partitions you want to merge are adjacent or not, using Disk Management demands you to delete the target partition first to create unallocated space.
 Because Disk Management merges partitions by extending the source partition with unallocated space.
 Therefore, you should back up your partition data in advance before the deletion if you choose to use Disk Management.
 To make the backup, you can either manually copy files or let the free backup software help.
 After backing up your files, now you can follow to merge partitions in Windows 10 via Disk Management.